googlefonts/googlefonts.github.io/harfbuzz_overflow_resolution.md

   \_ c -- e -- g
 ```

-Where the links from a -> b and a -> c are 32 bit offsets, the default topological sort would be:
+Where the links from a to b and a to c are 32 bit offsets, the shortest distance sort would be:

 ```
 a, b, c, d, e, f, g